...

 What are KYC and AML?

-KYC, which stands for Know Your Customer, is a process required to verify the identity of customers.
-KYC regulations continue to change significantly as the digital landscape and fraud tactics rapidly evolve.
-KYC is commonly required in industries including banking, trading, blockchain, payments, telecom, and financial management.
-KYC has a wider scope of implementation than AML – KYC processes can help a range of businesses, even those in industries not legally mandated to implement.
+KYC, which stands for Know Your Customer, is a process required to verify the identity of customers, and is a subset of AML regulations.
+KYC is commonly required in industries including banking, trading, blockchain, payments, telecom, and financial management to prevent money laundering and fraud.
+But KYC also has a wider scope of implementation than AML – KYC processes can help a range of businesses, even those in industries not legally mandated to implement.

 AML stands for anti-money laundering.
 This is a process that prevents criminals from depositing or transferring money that comes from illegal activity such as terrorism and criminal financing.
 AML processes check for known fraudsters, terrorists, politically exposed persons, and more.
 This measure is specifically meant to target market manipulation, trade of illegal goods, corruption of funds, and tax evasion.
 AML checks are commonly required in banking, casinos, currency exchanges, payment and investment industries, real estate, and the insurance industry.